How to Set Your Thermostat for Energy Savings

 - Setting your thermostat in the winter – It is a good general rule to set your thermostat at 68 to 70 when you’re home.
 We keep ours at 65.
 You can try decreasing the temperature by one degree until you find out the lowest temperature you can still be comfortable in.
 When you are not home or after bedtime, you should set the temperature back 8 to 10 degrees.

 - Setting your thermostat in the summer – Most people can live comfortably at a 78 degree temperature.
 I would start with 78 degrees and decrease the temperature by one degree until you find the highest temperature you can still be comfortable in.
 When you’re home, I would not recommend setting your thermostat below 72 to 74 degrees in the summer.
 When you’re not home (and even at bedtime if you can stand it), you should set the temperature forward 6 to 8 degrees.
 Additionally, you should try opening your windows and shutting your air conditioning system off completely anytime the temperature sinks below 75 degrees outside.

 The path to a more sustainable future is using more renewable power sources, but it starts with energy conversation.
-You can do your part by investing in a solar power installation for your home, but this needs to be augmented by energy efficiency and conservation.
-To learn more about if solar power is right for your home, please contact Brightstar Solar for a complimentary solar evaluation and free estimate in Massachusetts or Connecticut.
+Heating and cooling are a large portion of energy usage so why wouldn’t you set your thermostat for energy savings.
+You can also do your part by investing in a solar installation for your home, but this needs to be augmented by energy efficiency and conservation.
+To learn more about if solar power is right for your home, please contact Brightstar Solar for a complimentary solar evaluation and free estimate in Massachusetts.